GAURAV-7814/POLY_PROOF_ADVANCED_MODULE_1_PROJECT/README.md

 3. Now, we need testnet tokens in both the networks to run the transactions .
 For Obtaining Sepolia testnet token go to https://cloud.google.com/application/web3/faucet/ethereum/sepolia and for amoy testnet tokens go to https://faucet.polygon.technology/ (Joining Polygon Discord is required) and get the testnet tokens in both the networks.
 4. Clone the Github repository(make sure each file here is available).
 5. Open VS Code.
-6. Inside the project directory, in the terminal type: npm i and wait for it to complete.
+6. Inside the project directory, in the terminal type: `npm i` and wait for it to complete.
 7. Put your private key in .env file.
-8. Run 'npx hardhat run scripts/deploy.js --network sepolia' to deploy our contract.
+8. Run `npx hardhat run scripts/deploy.js --network sepolia` to deploy our contract.
+9. Paste the newly deployed contract address in the tokenAddress variable for the other scripts rather than getbalance.js
+10. Run `npx hardhat run scripts/mint.js --network sepolia` to mint NFTs to your wallet
+11. Run `npx hardhat run scripts/approveDeposit.js --network sepolia` to approve and deposit your NFTs to polygon
+12. Wait 20-30 minutes for NFTs to show on polygon account
+13. Use https://www.oklink.com/amoy to check your account for the NFTs.
+Once they arrive, you can click on the NFT Holdings and click on your NFT collection to get the contract address for polygon.
+14. Use the polygon contract address for your getBalance script's tokenAddress
+15. Run `npx hardhat run scripts/getBalance.js --network amoy` to see the new polygon NFT balance.
+16. Run `npx hardhat run scripts/prompt.js --network sepolia` to see all Token Urls of images and all prompts description that are used to generate that images in CO-PILOT .
-14. Project is successfully completed.
+17. Project is successfully completed.

 ## Author